 I knew it wasn’t going to be easy.
 I knew I wouldn’t find something immediately.
-But, it is also very difficult to stay positive.

 Last week, I failed to go on one of my weekly adventures.
 It was kind of an off-week.
-Why, you ask?
+Why you ask?
 Well, it’s this not-having-a-job thing.

 Prepare yourself for some serious talk.
-Don’t worry, this post has a happy ending!
+Don’t worry, this post has a happy ending.

 I graduated from school in May but have been on the hunt for nearly a year.
 Searching for a job is one of the most nerve-wracking tasks not only because you’re unsure whether someone will actually see your resume and cover letter but also because everyone around you seems to be moving on with their lives.
-Whether they’re travelling the world, moving somewhere for a new job, or studying in graduate school, you constantly find that you’re comparing yourself to those around you.
+Whether they’re traveling the world, moving somewhere for a new job, or studying in graduate school, you constantly find that you’re comparing yourself to those around you.
 Thank you, social media, for facilitating that.

 However, every time I receive a rejection email or not receive an email at all from a potential employer, my self-confidence and motivation falter.
 There were times that I felt I wasn’t good enough.
 Other times, I avoided leaving the house because I felt guilty for having fun when I didn’t have a paid job.

-It certainly hasn’t been easy finding a job.
-With the year coming to an end, it makes it a little more stressful.
-I was/am confused.
 Am I doing something wrong?
 Am I not qualified enough?
 Did I make the right decision?

 Well, I did make the right decision.
 And in a way, this entire period of my life has been a classroom.
 I have learned things about myself and my surroundings that I probably wouldn’t have actively understood until later in life.